Skip to main content

 Groundwater Remediation

-For purification of water with a complex mixture of contaminants, it is often necessary to temporarily establish a “Treatment Train,” consisting of different mobile purification units, each of which purifies the water of specific contaminants.
-It is thus essential to identify the specific contamination composition and concentration range at each site investment property to establish a basis of design and make the most economical decision for the selection of treatment methods.
+For water purification with a complex mixture of contaminants, it is often necessary to temporarily establish a “Treatment Train,” consisting of different mobile purification units, each of which purifies the water of specific contaminants.
+It is thus essential to identify the specific contamination composition and concentration range at each site investment property to establish a basis of design and make the most cost-effective decision for choosing the proper type of environmental remediation.

-Through our experience and access to many different types of water treatment units and processes, across Inogen Alliance we can advise which units and methods are required and most economical for the individual and specific construction site.
-Once the method or potential treatment train of methods are identified, a thorough understanding of groundwater flow properties are needed to size the treatment system units.
+Through our experience and access to many different types of water treatment technologies, units and processes across Inogen Alliance, our environmental consultants can advise which units and methods are required and most economical for the individual and specific construction site.
+Once the method or potential treatment train of methods is identified, a thorough understanding of groundwater flow properties is needed to size the treatment system units.

 Groundwater sampling from a biological-filter treatment system at a site contaminated with 50,000 liters of gasoline with MTBE.